 This legal defense applies best in internal welfare fraud allegations, though it can work with recipient fraud accusations as well.
 Even if there's a legitimate welfare fraud claim, it does not necessarily imply that you're the guilty person.
 It could be that you've been accused of this crime, yet if applicants are family or friends, they may be trying to take advantage of your position.
-Or, maybe they presented incorrect info on their application forms, and since you're close, you merely assumed that they were giving the correct details and did not verify them as you should've.
+Or, maybe they presented incorrect information on their application forms, and since you're close, you merely assumed that they were giving the correct details and did not verify them as they should have.
 This form of negligence may warrant you losing your job.
-However, it shouldn't result in criminal liability.
+However, it should not result in criminal liability.

 You may even be falsely accused of this crime because of clerical mistakes.
-It isn't news that government bodies are prone to making mistakes regularly.
+It is not uncommon for government bodies to make mistakes.

 The point is, there are many reasons why a person could falsely accuse you of this crime.
-However, Irrespective of the reason, your lawyer may have the resources and inside knowledge that may enable them to investigate the facts surrounding the case and prove your innocence.
+However, irrespective of the reason, your lawyer may have the resources and inside knowledge that can enable them to investigate the facts surrounding the case and prove your innocence.

-Suppose you're accused of committing internal fraud.
+Suppose you are accused of committing internal fraud.
 Your employer reported you after noticing that you had suspicious contact with a few of the benefits applications, documents were missing from your case file, and you had multiple duplicate files.

-Even though this proof seems incriminating, it isn't conclusive.
-Also, even though the evidence strongly points to the fact that you have been embezzling funds, the judge should acquit you of the charges if there’s no actual evidence.
-Unless the prosecution can show that you're guilty beyond any reasonable doubt, you should be acquitted.
+Even though this proof seems incriminating, it is not conclusive.
+The judge should acquit you of the charges if there is no actual evidence of you embezzling funds.
+Unless the prosecution can show that you are guilty beyond a reasonable doubt, you should be acquitted.

-Irrespective of what fraud law the DA accuses you of breaking, they cannot convict you except if they can show you intended to defraud.
-If the prosecution cannot demonstrate that you committed the act specifically intending to defraud, you can't be convicted of welfare fraud.
+Irrespective of what fraud law the DA accuses you of breaking, they cannot convict you except if they show that you intended to defraud.
+If the prosecution cannot demonstrate that you committed the act specifically intending to defraud, you cannot be convicted of welfare fraud.

-This implies that, for instance, your lawyer may claim that you did believe you presented a valid claim to receive those benefits, and the commissions or incorrect statements were inadvertent.
-Alternatively, the lawyer may also assert that you didn't know you were required to report gifts, an inheritance, or lottery winnings to the relevant department, or you merely forgot to update your status after the child turned unqualified for benefits.
+This implies that your lawyer may claim you believed you presented a valid claim to receive those benefits, and the omissions or incorrect statements were inadvertent.
+Alternatively, the lawyer may also assert that you did not know that you were required to report gifts, inheritance, or lottery winnings to the relevant department, or you merely forgot to update your status after the child became unqualified for benefits.

 Related Offenses to Welfare Fraud

-Since welfare fraud often involves theft, perjury, and forgery allegations, the DA may bring these charges instead of alongside charges under WIC 10980.
+Since welfare fraud often involves theft, perjury, and forgery allegations, the DA may bring these charges alongside charges under WIC 10980.